catchshashank/gsoc-pymc/GSOC-PROPOSAL.md

 implementations are correct before building the user-facing interface on top of them.

-### Realistic scope
+## Final Thoughts

+I am a quick learner and I will swiftly cover up my shortcomings.
+I always believe in delivering on time and fully determined to do that in the assigned 350 hours.
-350 hours is enough to deliver Phases 1–3 completely and Phase 4 partially.
-I have scoped the milestones conservatively: if computation or API design takes longer than expected, Phase 4 documentation can be trimmed without compromising the core deliverable.
+However, if computation or API design takes longer than expected, Phase 4 documentation can be trimmed without compromising the core deliverable.
 I will not sacrifice test coverage to hit a feature count.